Foxglove Flower Meaning: Fairies, Immortality, Medicine & Poison

 Foxglove Spiritual Meaning

 In medieval times, gardens dedicated to the Virgin Mary were called Mary Gardens.
-A statue of the Virgin Mary was surrounded by flowers with spiritual meaning.
-In these gardens, foxglove flowers are called “Our Lady’s Gloves” or “gloves of the Virgin.”
+A statue of the Virgin Mary was surrounded by flowers with spiritual meanings.
+In these gardens, foxglove flowers are called “Our Lady’s Gloves” or “Gloves of the Virgin.”

 Mary Gardens were places dedicated to prayer and meditation.
 Formal Mary Gardens followed prescribed patterns of flower groups.
 Several hundred flowers have been connected to Mary, providing symbolic meaning based on the shape, color or foliage of the chosen flower.